ibrahi-m0h/Angular-Projects/README.md

-Directory containing projects created on the Angular Framework.
+Directory containing projects created on the Angular Framework